coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 ![](/images/posts/android/converting-graphic-files-to-webp-format/selecting-all-assets-files.png)

-Then, once again, I'll right click and choose Convert to WebP and I'll accept all the default settings and click OK.
+Then, once again, I'll right click and choose Convert to WebP, accept all the default settings and click OK.